dragonchain-inc/custom-contract-python-sdk/README.md

 * Test smart contract locally
 * Structure of smart contact
 * Authentication requirements
-* How to post smart contract
+* How to post a smart contract
-* How to post transaction
+* How to post a transaction
 * How to query current transaction
 * How to register a transaction